 Perris is a larger medium-sized city located in the state of California.
 With a population of 79,291 people and 15 constituent neighborhoods, Perris is the 118th largest community in California.

-Perris is a blue-collar town, with 39.73% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Perris is a city of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Perris who work in office and administrative support (15.86%), sales jobs (9.88%), and maintenance occupations (8.06%).
+Because occupations involving physical labor dominate the local economy, Perris is generally considered to be a blue-collar town.
+42.58% of the Perris workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Perris is a city of sales and office workers, transportation and shipping workers, and service providers.
+There are especially a lot of people living in Perris who work in office and administrative support (13.56%), sales jobs (8.30%), and maintenance occupations (5.59%).

 Perris is an extremely ethnically-diverse city.
 The people who call Perris home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Perris, accounting for 72.97% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Perris, accounting for 76.00% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Perris residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Perris include German, English, Italian, and Ethiopian.
+Important ancestries of people in Perris include Irish, German, Italian, English, and French.

 The most common language spoken in Perris is Spanish.
 Other important languages spoken here include English and Tagalog.